“We are trapped. Everybody who works at Goodwill is trapped.” -Harold Leigland, $5.46 an hour

 “People are profiting from exploiting disabled workers.
 It is clearly and unquestionably exploitation.”

-9. Goodwill’s legal status as a charity wins grants and tax subsidies, manifesting in hugely lucrative quantities of profit for executives that are not evenly distributed among the people they are intended to benefit.
+9. Goodwill’s legal status as a charity wins grants and tax subsidies, manifesting in hugely lucrative quantities of profit for executives that are not evenly distributed amongst the people they are intended to benefit.

 A Forbes investigation quoted disabled former Goodwill workers recounting how, under the wage certificate program, they were made to compete in a grotesque race against the clock — and had their wages cut for every garment below quota that they didn’t sort, button and hang on a rack in the time allowed.